notification-system/docs/frontend-initial-spec.md

 * Works using TCP on Native Platforms
 * Uses websockets for Web

-## Integration Tests with Real Server or Mocks
+## Integration Tests with Real Server
 * Working automation CI pipeline
   * Backend is tested on Windows and MacOS
   * Frontend is tested on Android, iOS, and Windows